-Description of Services: Bridgeway Academy is a non-profit education and therapy center with a mission to inspire the potential and celebrate the ability of every child.
-The Education Center is a full-day private school program that follows a traditional academic-year calendar.
-The Therapy Center provides therapeutic and psychological services for Education Center students as well as individuals who come to the Therapy Center strictly for therapeutic services.
-Summer Camp is a six (6) week summer program that provides recreational, social and academic opportunities during the summer months.
+Description of Services: Bridgeway is a non-profit organization with a vision for a world of opportunity for every child and a community of support for every family.
+Bridgeway Academy is a full-day private school program that follows a traditional academic-year calendar.
+The Bridgeway Therapy Center provides therapeutic and psychological services for Academy students as well as individuals who come to the Therapy Center strictly for therapeutic services.
+Bridgeway Summer Program is a six (6) week summer agenda that provides recreational, social, and academic opportunities during the summer months.

 Population Served: Autism Spectrum Disorders, Cerebral Palsy, Williams Syndrome, Down Syndrome, Brain Injury, and Cognitive Delays of all ages.
 The majority of clients are on the Autism Spectrum and are ages 3 to 15.

 Starting Dates: Approximately Mid-August and beginning of November.
 Please contact us for specific starting dates.
 Applications for both starting dates are on January 1 of that same year.

 Internship Experience: Interns will work with children, ages 1-21 with a wide range of abilities, in individual and group music therapy settings.
 They will be exposed to a variety of techniques, including ABA/DTT, improvisation, LAMP for Speech Generating Devices, PECS, and Sensory Integration.
 Interns will be expected to write goals and objectives for treatment plans/IEPs; record data; write progress reports; attend treatment team meetings; and observe, plan, co-lead, and lead individual and group therapy settings.
 Interns will also have the opportunity to work in the classroom as a discrete trial instructor.